-Hover charting is a tool which allows surgery-based users to speed up how the treatments they need to chart on teeth can be selected.
+Hover charting is a tool that allows surgery-based users to speed up how the treatments they need to chart on teeth can be selected.

 With hover charting enabled, as the user hovers the mouse pointer over a tooth, Dentally will suggest which treatment you would like to chart on that tooth.